 Constructing a two-way frontage road east of the mainline from the Hiland Drive to Artillery Road interchange.

-Eliminating the recurrent highway glaciation/icing problem on the mainline highway south of the river.
+Eliminating the recurrent highway glaciation/icing problem on the mainline highway south of Eagle River.

 What is the current project status?

-Phase 1 northbound work was completed in 2015.
-Phase 2 southbound started construction in 2019 and was opened in fall 2020.
+Phase I northbound work was completed in 2015.
+Phase II southbound started construction in 2019 and was opened in fall 2020.
 We expect to complete some landscaping and adjustments to the southbound bridge later in 2021.

 Will construction impact my commute?

 Yes.
 During 2021, construction season short-term lane closures will take place.